Xilophinum/XCode/docs/slack-integration-guide.md

    - `chat:write` - **Required:** Send messages as the bot
    - `chat:write.public` - **Required:** Send messages to public channels without joining
    - `chat:write.customize` - Optional: Customize message username and icon
+   - `files:write` - Optional: will allow you to add a log file of the build

 ⚠️ **Important:** If your app is already installed, you'll see a yellow banner saying "Please reinstall your app".
 You MUST reinstall to get the new scopes.